-Co-location is fundamental to many of the partnerships between DoE schools and services, and E&C services in Tasmania.
-The provisional Policy and process to guide co-location of Education and Care and Department of Education Services (the provisional Co-location Policy) and set of contractual documents were developed, alongside the provisional Strong Partnerships Framework, to support and clarify these relationships.
-As these documents are new, they will be tested and reviewed after 12 months with feedback from the E&C sector and from DoE schools and services.
+Co-location is key to many partnerships between DoE and E&C services in Tasmania.
+The provisional Co-location Policy and Process and Strong Partnerships Framework support these relationships.
+As these documents are new, we will test and review them.
+Feedback from the E&C sector and DoE schools and services will be sort during this review.

 Education and Care (E&C) services are not charged a rent for the use of Department of Education (DoE) buildings and lands, but do pay a cost recovery charge, which recognises the costs incurred by the DoE in providing these spaces.
 Costs to DoE reflected in the cost charge include: